Skip to main content

 index.html

-The index.html file is the entry point of the application, it’s defining the main html layout or template of all the pages that are served.
+index.html file is the entry point of the application, it defines the main HTML layout or template of all the pages that are served.

 <!doctype html>